iimrx/sakani_analysis/README.md

-# Automate & Analysis Sakani Dataset
+# Automate & Analysis Of Sakani Dataset